renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/core-abilities/metadata.md

 ...
 ```

-(3) The entire PR files that were retrieved are also used to expand and enhance the PR context (see [Dynamic Context](https://pr-insight-docs.khulnasoft.com/core-abilities/dynamic_context/)).
+3\.
+The entire PR files that were retrieved are also used to expand and enhance the PR context (see [Dynamic Context](https://pr-insight-docs.khulnasoft.com/core-abilities/dynamic_context/)).

-(4) All the metadata described above represents several level of cumulative analysis - ranging from hunk level, to file level, to PR level, to organization level.
+4\.
+All the metadata described above represents several level of cumulative analysis - ranging from hunk level, to file level, to PR level, to organization level.
-This comprehensive approach enables Khulnasoft Merge AI models to generate more precise and contextually relevant suggestions and feedback.
+This comprehensive approach enables Pr Merge AI models to generate more precise and contextually relevant suggestions and feedback.